Bandy X. Lee: Termination from Yale University

-Yale University's motion to dismiss Lee's lawsuit was granted on August 30, 2022.
+Yale's motion to dismiss Lee's lawsuit was granted on August 30, 2022.
 According to Lee, after Yale's first motion to dismiss was denied, the judge ruling in her favor "was promptly replaced without cause or explanation."
-Lee has repeatedly warned that "[t]he muzzling of intellectuals and journalists ... is the first sign of tyranny."
+Lee has repeatedly warned that "muzzling of intellectuals and journalists ... is the first sign of tyranny."
 On September 15, 2022, the junior federal judge who ruled in Yale University's favor was promoted to appellate court, surpassing senior judges.
-On June 20, 2023, the same appellate court upheld the previous ruling against Lee.
-In the process, Yale renounced on court record all obligation to academic freedom, which the Foundation for Individual Rights and Expression stated was "a giant leap backward for faculty rights and a stain on Yale's legacy."
+On June 20, 2023, a three judge panel of the same appellate court, consisting of judges appointed by Presidents Clinton, Trump, and Biden, upheld the previous ruling against Lee.
+In the process, Yale renounced on court record all obligation to academic freedom, which the Foundation for Individual Rights and Expression called "a giant leap backward for faculty rights and a stain on Yale's legacy."